thejhubbs/Sprint-Challenge-Redux-Smurfs/README.md

 - [ ] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
-We've added a typical `redux` file structure for you:
+We've added a typical `redux` file structure for you

 ```
 src